bschurko/Schurko.Foundation/README.md

 # Schurko.Foundation
-A foundation of helper/utility classes, along with services and extensions,
+A collection of helper, utility, extension and service classes.

 ## Caching
 Caching class that can use in memory storage or file storage.